ciselab/CodeBert-CodeToText-Reproduction/README.md

 This repository holds a docker image which reproduces [Microsofts CodeBERT Code-To-Text Experiment](https://github.com/microsoft/CodeXGLUE/tree/main/Code-Text/code-to-text).

-The subparts have been minimally changed (see [changes](./changes.md)), but mostly it is just wrapping the experiment in a cpu-based docker image.
+The subparts have been minimally changed (see [changes](./changes.md)), but mostly it is just wrapping the experiment in a docker-image.
-There is currently no GPU-Image.

 The initial readme can be [found here](./initial_readme.md).